Planning your sprint training program

 Mike Leonard explains how to prepare your sprint training program.

 Do you know where you are going and, if you do, without a route to your destination, how do you know how to get there?
-The need to have a target and know how this target can be reached (if you wish to achieve in a sport as opposed to social participation) is paramount.
+The need to have a target and know how this target can be reached (if you wish to achieve in a sport instead of social participation) is paramount.
 Since the 1960's the idea of periodisation has been the predominant system used by coaches to plan a training programme.
 Introduced by the Russian, Mateyev who used three phases - Preparation, Competition and Transition.

 Building the Plan

 You start at the end!
 Firstly athlete and coach must decide on the target competition at which time the athlete should be performing at his/her best - the process of "peaking".
-Once the major competition goal is known then the route to obtaining that goal can be plotted.
-For the purposes of this article, I will assume that the target competition will take place in late July and the athlete is at a stage of development that allows them to train 5 days a week.
+Once the major competition goal is known, then the route to obtaining that goal can be plotted.
+For this article, I will assume that the target competition will take place in late July, and the athlete is at a stage of development that allows them to train five days a week.

 The Phases of Training

-The training year (a macrocycle) is normally split into six periods or phases (mesocycles).
+The training year (a macrocycle) is usually split into six periods or phases (mesocycles).
 These are

 I will assume that the athlete's active rest phase was the month of September so that this general conditioning period begins in October and will last into early January.

-The phases are normally broken down into further divisions called microcycles (blocks of 7, 10 or 14 days) of training which can be repeated/progressed.
-Therefore with a 7-day cycle repeated for the second time, the consistency of approach is self-evident.
+The phases are broken down in to further divisions called microcycles (blocks of 7, 10 or 14 days) of training which can be repeated/progressed.
+Therefore with a 7-day cycle repeated for the second time, the consistency of the approach is self-evident.
 The disadvantage is the possible lack of variation in training.

-The first 2 weeks of training would include some steady running, fartlek etc but not much more.
+The first two weeks of training would include some steady running, fartlek etc. but not much more.
 Then I would start to introduce other sessions aimed at aerobic capacity and strength.

 The following is an example for weeks 3 and 4: